Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - SCHC gateway: It corresponds to the LoRaWAN Application Server.
 It manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).
-- Uplink: LoRaWAN term for a message transmitted by the device and received by the network.
+- Uplink: LoRaWAN term for a frame transmitted by the device and received by the network.

 # Static Context Header Compression Overview